 - Playtesting tabletop roleplaying with first and second year Korean EFL university students

-- SLA benefits of student-centered character creation for tabletop role-playing games
+- SLA benefits of student-centred character creation for tabletop role-playing games

 - Another new technique?

 - Roll the dice: developing tabletop role-playing games for TESOL

 Find out more about Paul's qualifications and experience.

 I completed the MLitt in English Language Teaching in 2019.
 Studying in IE has proved to be the most important and wisest decision that I have made.
 I was fully supported to conduct research on Chinese TESOL teachers’ attitudes to an intelligent tutoring tool, which laid the foundation for my career.